 The MSB adds much-needed lab space to the Hatfield campus.
 This setting will offer additional opportunities for scientific collaboration and student engagement.

 A cafe, the first ever on the Hatfield campus, is in the sunlit atrium.
-It is operated by UltraLife and their menu offers coffee, lunch and snacks featuring local food.
-Open M-F, 7:30 am-2:30 pm.
+It is operated by Rise Grab and Go Kitchen, and their menu offers coffee, lunch, and snacks featuring local food.
+Open M-F, 7:30 am - 2:30 pm.

 Three new classrooms will support the interdisciplinary and experiential program for students in the emerging Marine Studies major.

-Murals and sculpture from regional artists adorn the halls of the MSB.
+Murals and sculptures from regional artists adorn the halls of the MSB.
+The arts programming at Hatfield includes the artist-in-residence program, touring art exhibits and art throughout the Hatfield campus.